Todd Lee: Kentucky Wesleyan (2005–2013)

 On May 28, 2005, Lee became head coach at Kentucky Wesleyan, an NCAA Division II school.
 Inheriting a program with limited scholarships due to NCAA sanctions, Lee had only 20 wins in his first two seasons.
 However, in eight seasons at Kentucky Wesleyan, Lee went 154-81 with five straight NCAA Division II Tournament appearances from 2008 to 2012, advancing to the Sweet 16 round in 2012.

 Grand Canyon assistant (2013–2018)

 On April 9, 2013, Lee joined Dan Majerle's staff at Grand Canyon as the team transitioned to Division I.

 South Dakota (2018–2022)

 On April 4, 2018 Lee was named the 19th head coach in South Dakota history, replacing Craig Smith, who departed for the Utah State head coaching position.
 Following a second place finish in the Summit League for the 2020–21 season, Lee was named Summit League Coach of the Year.
 He was fired on March 10, 2022, despite finishing with a 66-52 mark in four seasons.

+Arkansas (2022–2024)

+After his release from South Dakota, Lee was hired by Arkansas head coach Eric Musselman in 2022 as an assistant coach and director of scouting.

+USC (2024–present)

+Following the 2023–24 season, Lee followed Musselman to USC to serve as assistant coach.